 Be considered for a place on the highly competitive Erasmus Scheme: offering full funding for 2 months of foreign study (Goldsmith’s students only)

-Have their work entered for a competitive prize of £200
+Have their work entered for competitive prizes, totalling £200

 Have a budget of up to £50 for artistic materials upon having their proposal accepted

 The exhibition will be running on 9th and 10th November 2018.
 Proposals will need to be submitted by 8th October.
-If you are then selected for the exhibition you will have to submit your completed work by 1st November 2018.
+If you are then selected for the exhibition completed work will have to be submitted by 1st November 2018.

 The exhibition will be held in a small gallery space at 310 New Cross Road.
 There will be space for a limited selection of wall-based work (painting, print, illustration, wall hangings etc.) and sculpture work.
-We would also interested in installation work and soundscape work.
+We would also be interested in installation work and soundscape work.
 Unfortunately performance pieces can not be considered for this event.

 If you would like to take part in the exhibition please read the topics and select one that you are particularly interested in.
 If you’d prefer, you can work across topics, but the work you produce must address at least one of these.